 Staines, Middx.
 Fri 3 Apr 2015

 The Romans were back in Staines, keeping an eye

 Last year for the first time, a Staines

-Passion play was performed on the Saturday between Good Friday and Easter
+Passion play was performed on the Saturday between Good Friday and

-photographed the performance last year, but this year was
+performance.
+I photographed the performance last year, but this year was

 not going to be able to.
 But as in previous years, there was going to be

 a Good Friday march through the centre of the town to a service in the

 Two Rivers Shopping center, as a part of which there was going to be a

 The marchers gathered at the Methodist Church next to the area of grass

 Chingford candidate arrested at Poor Doors